panchomb/ie-exercise-3/modules/recovery-services/vault/backup-storage-config/README.md

 ### Parameter: `name`

 The name of the backup storage config.
 - Required: No
 - Type: string
 - Default: `'vaultstorageconfig'`

+### Parameter: `recoveryVaultName`

+The name of the parent Azure Recovery Service Vault.
+Required if the template is used in a standalone deployment.
+- Required: Yes
+- Type: string

 ### Parameter: `storageModelType`

 Change Vault Storage Type (Works if vault has not registered any backup instance).
 - Required: No
 - Type: string
 - Default: `'GeoRedundant'`